 So let’s add a timeline to this goal.

 I want to make $500 more this summer from my online business.

 Seasons make great natural boundaries for setting a SMART goal.
 When seasons change, often our obligations and commitments change too.
 So that means we may have different levels of action and availability to work towards our goals.
-Check out this post on 90-day planning for more details on setting goals seasonally.

 Set your SMART goal the right way.